luontola/retrolambda/README.md

 Version History
 ---------------

+### Upcoming

+- Improved error messages for Java 12 and newer, which have been confirmed to not work without the Java agent

 ### Retrolambda 2.5.6 (2018-11-30)

 - Fix a `NullPointerException` crash in the Maven plugin on Java 10 & 11